mjarago/mjarago/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on an Android Project!
+- 🔭 I’m currently working as an Android Developer!
-- 🌱 I’m currently learning Jetpack Compose, RxJava, Coroutines and many more! 😆
+- 🌱 I’m currently working with a lot of cool techs like Jetpack Compose, RxJava, Coroutines and many more! 😆
 - 💬 Ask me about anything!
-- ⚡ Fun fact: I reached the top 0.02% of playerbase in a game called League of Legends
+- ⚡ Fun fact: I reached the top 0.02% of playerbase in a game called League of Legends.

 <br />